chanabelenson/react-user-dashboard/README.md

 React Users Management System
+“The system is based on a local JSON Server (fake REST API), so some of the functionality is not active in the GitHub Pages environment due to the lack of an active backend server.
+In the local project, all services are running normally.”

 A full-featured React SPA that simulates a real-world user management system using a local JSON Server as a REST API backend.